Iran executes first known prisoner arrested in protests

 DUBAI, United Arab Emirates (AP) — Iran said Thursday it executed a prisoner convicted for a crime allegedly committed during the country’s ongoing nationwide protests, the first such death penalty carried out by Tehran.

-The execution comes as other detainees also face the possibility of the death penalty for their involvement in the protests, which began in mid-September, first as an outcry against Iran’s morality police.
-The protests have since expanded into one of the most serious challenges to Iran’s theocracy since the 1979 Islamic Revolution.

-Activists warn that others could also be put to death in the near future, saying that at least a dozen people so far have received death sentences over their involvement in the demonstrations.
+Activists warn others could be put to death as well soon since activists say at least a dozen people so far have received death sentences over their involvement in the demonstrations.

-The “execution of #MohsenShekari must be me(t) with STRONG reactions otherwise we will be facing daily executions of protesters,” wrote Mahmood Amiry-Moghaddam, the director of the Oslo-based activist group Iran Human Rights.
-“This execution must have rapid practical consequences internationally.”

-Iran’s Mizan news agency reported the execution of the man, identified as Mohsen Shekari.
-It accused the man of blocking a street in Tehran and attacking a member of the security forces with a machete.
-The member of the forces required stitches for his wounds, the agency said.

 Iran has been rocked by protests since the Sept.
 16 death of 22-year-old Mahsa Amini, who died after being detained by the country’s morality police.
 At least 475 people have been killed in the demonstrations amid a heavy-handed security crackdown, according to Human Rights Activists in Iran, a group that’s been monitoring the protests since they began.
 Over 18,000 have been detained by authorities.